The First National Bank of El Dorado

-The First National Bank Of El Dorado in Oklahoma printed $11,600 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1906 and stopped printing money in 1908, which equals a 3 year printing period.
+The First National Bank of El Dorado in Kansas printed $59,900 dollars worth of national currency.
+A production number that low doesn’t save room for many survivors.
+Currency from this bank will be rare.
+This national bank opened in 1872 and stopped printing money in 1875, which equals a 4 year printing period.
 That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of El Dorado issued 4 different types and denominations of national currency.
+During its life, The First National Bank of El Dorado issued 3 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of El Dorado was located in Jackson County.
-It was assigned charter number 8126.
+For the record, The First National Bank of El Dorado was located in Butler County.
+It was assigned charter number 1957.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com